Pittsburgh Athletic Club: Championship era: 1899-1901

 The league played at the Casino twice a week, on Tuesday and Friday nights.
 The first "big league" championship (season) game was November 17, 1896 between Duquesne Country & Athletic Club and All-Pittsburgh, won by Duquesne 2–1; however, the league's season was cut short on December 16, when the Casino rink was destroyed by fire.
 The "Casino" team, Pittsburgh Athletic Club and Western University teams all lost their hockey equipment in the fire.
 A fire at the Casino in December 1896 destroyed the only ice hockey rink in Pittsburgh and the league dissolved without a championship.

 The team and the league were revived by the construction of an artificial ice rink at the Duquesne Garden.
-The league's second season began on January 24, 1899, when the Garden hosted its first hockey game in a match between the Pittsburgh Athletic Club and Western University of Pittsburgh.
+The league's second season began on January 24, 1899, when the Garden hosted its first hockey game in a match between the Pittsburgh Athletic Club and Western University of Pennsylvania.